biosustain/pankb/README.md

 cd pankb_web
 mkdir -p docker_volumes/mongodb pankb_db pankb_llm
 ```
 First, you must set up and populate your own DEV MongoDB instance as described here: https://github.com/biosustain/pankb_db.
+The instructions in this document consider only self-deployed (or locally deployed) MongoDB instances.
+However, a DEV DB can also be deployed on a Cosmos DB cluster or with any other IaaS cloud service.

-Second, you must deploy the AI Assistant Web Application (<b>here we need to insert a link to the repo with PanKB LLM, knowledge base creation scripts and streamlit interface.
-And even before that, the repo must be re-created under the biosustain org</b>).
+Second, you must deploy the AI Assistant Web Application as described here: https://github.com/biosustain/pankb_llm.

 Finally, in order to deploy the website, clone the PanKB git repo (the <i>develop</i> branch) into the subdirectory /django_project and change to it:
 ```
 git clone --branch develop https://github.com/biosustain/pankb.git django_project
 cd django_project
 ```
-Create a file with the name ".env" under the /projects/pankb_web/django_project/ folder in the following format (do not forget to choose your own SECRET_KEY, SUPER_USER_PASSWORD, SUPER_USER_EMAIL, MONGO_INITDB_ROOT_PASSWORD, MONGODB_PASSWORD, POSTGRES_PASSWORD and optionally other fields):
+Create a file with the name ".env" under the /projects/pankb_web/django_project/ folder in the following format (do not forget to choose your own SECRET_KEY, SUPER_USER_PASSWORD, SUPER_USER_EMAIL, MONGO_INITDB_ROOT_PASSWORD, MONGODB_PASSWORD, POSTGRES_PASSWORD, AI_ASSISTANT_APP_URL and optionally other fields):
 ```
 ## Do not put this file under version control!